waldiez/waldiez/package_templates/ts_only/README.md

 > - `archive`: The `archive` script is optional.
 If present, it must generate a tarball of the package in the `out` directory.
 > - `publish`: The `publish` script is optional.
 If present, it must publish the package to the registry.
 > - `docs`: The `docs` script is optional.
 If present, it must generate the documentation in the `site` directory.
+> - `image`: The `image` script is optional.
+If present, it must build a container image of the package.

 ## Init